dani-f99/substitution_survival/README.txt

 -----------------------------
 --- General-Information -----
 This program aim is to visualize substitution mutations patterns across the heavy variable region of the BCR heavy chain.
-The program first pulls the datasets from ImmuneDB tables located in MySQL server (if different server is in use, may need to change connector), then the datasets are divided by metadata, processed, merged and modified.
-The final output is a heatmap that visualize the correlations values (spearman) between the different datasets (created by filtering the initial dataset by metadata).
+The program first pulls the datasets from ImmuneDB tables located in MySQL server (if different server is in use, may need to change connector - works only with MySQL), then the datasets are divided by metadata, processed, merged and modified.
+The final output is a heatmap that visualize the correlations values
+(spearman) between the different datasets (created by filtering the initial dataset by metadata).
 -----------------------------
 -----------------------------
 -----------------------------